 It was a short cruise from Juneau to Skagway and the weather was brightening up.
 In Skagway we took the Snow Summit Yukon train that left from dockside and it traveled up the same route the original gold prospectors had followed.
 When booking make sure to ask for the train with the wheelchair accessible car on it, our planning was better with this excursion.
 There was a guide who gave information during the trip who gave great insight into what the prospectors went through in their search for gold.
 The train traveled up to Canada and turned around and passed an old border crossing that was no longer in use, North West Mounted Police.
 The tracks were at precarious heights, it went through tunnels, and gave amazing views.
 This excursion became one of the most memorable things we did on our Alaska trip.
 After the train excursion we walked around Skagway and had lunch at the Skagway Brewing Company and enjoyed a good lunch there.

-From Glacier Bay we went to Ketchican and the weather kept improving, a warm and sunny day and we docked right in town.
-Ketchican sits in a beautiful narrow passage and there are many tours available from there; buses, boats, sea planes, and not too far off helicopter tours.
+From Glacier Bay it was on to Ketchican and the weather kept improving, it was a warm and sunny day and we docked right in town.
+Ketchican sits in a beautiful narrow passage with many tours available from there; buses, boats, sea planes, and not too far off helicopter tours.
 We walked around the town and through the old business district on Creek Street, famous for its bordellos.
 We enjoyed sitting in the northern sun and enjoyed crab and a lunch at Fat Stan’s Pizzeria.
 Yes, there was a lot of good food on this trip.

 The next day we were at sea and when we entered Johnstone Straight which separates Vancouver Island from mainland British Columbia it was a gorgeous afternoon sitting on the back deck with tree covered hillsides leaving the waters edge and going up into a beautiful blue sky.